Coral's Story

-From her very first stage performance, dancing to an audience of 1200 at Hamilton’s Founder’s Theatre, it seemed certain that Coral Pitcher would follow a career on the stage.
-Three years later she returned to that very same stage as a soloist with Suzanne Prentice and the New Zealand “Kids for Kids” national concert
+From her very first stage performance, dancing before an audience of 1200 at Hamilton’s Founder’s Theatre, it was clear that Coral Pitcher was destined for a career on the stage.
+Three years later, she returned to that very same stage as a soloist with Suzanne Prentice and the New Zealand “Kids for Kids” national concert.

-These early experiences focused Coral’s life goals and ambitions.
-Music, quite literally became her life.
-Every opportunity to learn and grow as a musician was grasped with open arms.
-The daughter of a solo parent, there wasn’t much ready money available for lessons so Coral threw herself into school program's, plays, choir, guitar, piano, and vocal training, all accessed at school.
-Live performing experience was gained by attending music clubs and festivals, and by busking at the local market every Saturday morning.
+These early experiences ignited Coral’s life goals and ambitions, making music an integral part of her life.
+She embraced every opportunity to learn and grow as a musician, even in the face of financial challenges as the daughter of a solo parent.
+Coral threw herself into school programs, plays, choir, guitar, piano, and vocal training—all accessible at school.
+Additionally, she gained live performing experience by attending music clubs, festivals, and busking at the local market every Saturday morning.

-As her confidence grew Coral began singing competitively, starting with school singing competitions and then moving up to regional and national competitions such as Waikato’s Young Entertainers, Battle of the Bands and Rock-Quest.
-Often winning or placing in the top three!
-In 2008 she made it to the semi-finals of TVs New Zealand’s Got Talent”
+As her confidence soared, Coral ventured into singing competitions, starting with school events and progressing to regional and national contests like Waikato’s Young Entertainers, Battle of the Bands, and Rock-Quest, often securing victories or placing in the top three.
+In 2008, she even reached the semi-finals of TVs New Zealand’s Got Talent.

-It swiftly became clear that this talented young musician was more than ready for her own gigs as a solo singer/guitarist so she started working regularly in hotels, restaurants, weddings, private functions, festivals etc performing 3 to 5 gigs a week.
-Her 2014 appearance singing at a “Chiefs”rugby match for a 20,000 strong crowd was a real highlight for her, and the crowd lapped it up!
+It became evident that Coral was more than ready for her own gigs as a solo singer/guitarist.
+She began performing regularly in hotels, restaurants, weddings, private functions, and festivals, sometimes doing 3 to 5 gigs a week.
+A standout moment was her performance at a “Chiefs” rugby match in 2014 before a massive crowd of 20,000, who thoroughly enjoyed her music.

-Coral wins 3 Gold Medals, 1 Silver Medal and 1 Bronze Medal at the World Championships of the performing Arts in Long Beach USA in 2018.
+In 2018, Coral achieved tremendous recognition by winning 3 Gold Medals, 1 Silver Medal, and 1 Bronze Medal at the World Championships of the Performing Arts in Long Beach, USA.

 Highlights in picture